giacomomaggiore/leverage-ib-api/README.md

 - `visualize_clusters(clusters, returns, ...)` — projects the correlation-distance matrix into 2D with MDS (multi-dimensional scaling) and scatter-plots tickers colored by cluster, so you can visually sanity-check which ETFs got grouped together.

 ### `main.ipynb`
-The runnable, end-to-end walkthrough: cluster the universe → build all four portfolios over the historical window → backtest and compare them → run parametric and bootstrap Monte Carlo → export simulation results to `output/mc_values.parquet`.
+The runnable, end-to-end walkthrough: cluster the universe → build all four portfolios over the historical window → backtest and compare them → run parametric and bootstrap Monte Carlo → export unlevered simulation results to `output/mc_values.parquet` and leveraged Monte Carlo results to `output/mc_leverage_values.parquet`.

+There is a dedicated cell that, for each simulated path: (1) rebuilds all four strategies on synthetic prices, (2) applies `leverage_backtest` with configurable leverage and rebalance frequency, and (3) saves the portfolio value paths (by simulation and strategy) to Parquet.

 ### `data/`
 - `etf_universe.csv` — the candidate ETF universe with AUM (in millions USD), used by the clustering step to break ties.